 The BLS puts median pay for financial managers at $109,740 and demand is expected to grow at 9%.

 These are the people who run a company or are just one promotion away from running the company.
 In smaller organizations, executives may have a wider range of responsibilities, while they may focus on more specific areas in larger companies.
 The job can cover hiring, overseeing department heads, purchasing or developing corporate strategy and policies.

-While not the pay of the ultra-gilded CEOs, top executives command a median salary of $101,000, the BLS said.
-Job growth is expected to be 5%, partly because top management positions do not multiply as fast as lower level jobs when a company grows.
+While not the pay of the ultra-gilded CEOs, top executives command a median salary of $101,650, the BLS said.
+Job growth is expected to be 11%.